- Depression is characterized by feelings of intense sadness and comes with many harmful symptoms, which include disrupted sleeping patterns.

 - Individuals who struggle with depression also struggle with sleep disruptions because depression is shown to disturb our circadian rhythm.

-- This circadian rhythm disturbance goes on to impact one’s emotional wellbeing as well as their everyday functioning.
+- This circadian rhythm disturbance goes on to impact one’s emotional wellbeing as well as everyday functioning.

 - Fortunately, steps can be taken to get a better night’s sleep: starting with declaring your bed a place for sleeping and nothing else.